Maryland Becomes Seventh U.S. State

 A great deal of the fighting during the War of 1812 took place in or near Maryland.
 In 1813, the British began raiding towns and farmhouses along the Chesapeake.
 British forces sailed up the Patuxent River and defeated American forces at the Battle of Bladensburg on August 24, 1814.
 After that victory, the British went on to storm Washington, D.C., where they burned the Capitol and several other government buildings.
 On September 12, 1814, British troops attacked Baltimore while British ships bombarded Fort McHenry from the Patapsco River.
 Francis Scott Key wrote “The Star-Spangled Banner” after watching the British bombardment of the fort.
 This poem was later set to music and became the national anthem of the United States.

 At the start of the Civil War, Maryland was placed in a difficult position.
-It was a slave state, yet as one of the 13 original colonies, it was devoted to the Union.
+It was a slave state, yet as one of the 13 original colonies it was devoted to the Union.
 When Virginia joined the Confederacy, the fate of Washington, D.C., was firmly in the hands of Maryland.
 If it joined the Confederacy, then the capital would lie deep in Southern territory.
-Maryland did join the Union, but many Marylanders joined Confederate forces.
+Maryland did remain in the Union, but many Marylanders joined Confederate forces.

 Several major Civil War battles were fought in Maryland.
 In 1862, General Robert E. Lee invaded the state.
 His army fought Union forces at the Battle of Antietam, near Sharpsburg, on September 17, 1862.
 Lee crossed through Maryland in June 1863 to fight the Battle of Gettysburg in Pennsylvania.
 Troops under Confederate General Jubal A. Early crossed the Potomac River and defeated a Union force in the Battle of Monocacy, near Frederick, on July 9, 1864.
 The state adopted an antislavery constitution in 1864.